qiwang067/LS-Imagine/README.md

 Before starting the learning process for the world model and behavior, ensure you have obtained the multimodal U-Net weights.
 These weights can be either the pretrained weights we provide ([link here](<insert-link>)) or the task-specific fine-tuned weights from the [previous step](#u-net-fine-tuning-for-affordance-map-generation).

 Additionally, we offer U-Net weights fine-tuned for specific tasks as described in the [paper](https://arxiv.org/pdf/2410.03618).
-You can download these weights using the links provided in the table below and place it at `./affordance_map/finetune_unet/finetune_checkpoints/{task_name}/swin_unet_checkpoint.pth`:
+You can download these weights using the links provided in the table below and place them at `./affordance_map/finetune_unet/finetune_checkpoints/{task_name}/swin_unet_checkpoint.pth`:

 <div align="center">